tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-06-08-tutorial-04-what-is-programmable-rendering-pipeline.md

 Another test is a test template that reads the value of the stencil buffer in the position of the specific fragment and compares them with the values defined by the application.
 Stencil test passes only if the corresponding relationship is satisfied (the value is equal to, greater than, less than, etc.).
 Otherwise, the test fails, and the fragment is discarded.

-In this case, we can define what happens in the stancil buffer if the test is successful (it is used in one shadow rendering technique which will be shown in the following parts of this tutorial).
+In this case, we can define what happens in the stencil buffer if the test is successful (it is used in one shadow rendering technique which will be shown in the following parts of this tutorial).

 ### Depth test